UK Scale-up Visa Requirements and Application

 - Checking whether your business will meet the likely criteria for the Scale-Up visa

-- Applying for a Scale-Up visa when the scheme opens
+- Applying for a Scale-Up visa

 - Refusal of Scale-Up visa applications